olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 For the inaugural post, I want to explore infinite pages and crawl traps.
 Not a new topic (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some handy in-depth guides), yet I've dealt with the same specific version of this issue on two occasions, which I think gives me a modicum of authority to shed some helpful advice for anyone else going through the same thing.

 In short, I'll be discussing infinite URL paths occurring on parameterised URLs... on pages that don't incorporate parameterisation.

-Confused?
+## Confused?
 Exactly.

-## Finding a needle in a haystack

 The two times I ran into crawl traps were the result of code changes, which happened to be introduced during site re-designs.
 The first instance happened after migrating existing landing pages to a new CMS (Site A).
 The other occurred after an entire site was migrated to a custom Wordpress theme, although the issue only happened on category pages with pagination (Site B).